FahadQurashi49/test-nw-0.34.1/README.md

 [end of stack trace]
 ```

-All the files in te crashpad folder are also attaced in the dump-files-completed folder
+All the files in the crashpad folder are also attached in the dump-files-completed folder